pauly/vows-skelgen/README.md

 ## usage

+to give your module a punishment beating without saving the skeleton test

-    skelgen.js lib/skelgen.js > test/skelgen.js
+    skelgen.js lib/skelgen.js | node

 or to test just one method

-    skelgen.js lib/skelgen.js generate > test/generate.js

-or just to give your module a punishment beating without saving the skeleton test

-    skelgen.js lib/skelgen.js | node

-or to try just one method

     skelgen.js lib/skelgen.js generate | node

+to save your tests to a file

+    skelgen.js lib/skelgen.js --output test/skelgen.js # writes relative paths into the file
+    skelgen.js lib/skelgen.js > test/skelgen.js # writes absolute paths into the file

+you can also use the --method param as above

+    skelgen.js lib/skelgen.js --method generate > test/generate.js

 ## tests